abhishekaher18/Upliance.ai-Assignment/README.md

 ## Project Overview

 **Objective:**
-To analyze session and order data, correlate session engagement with revenue, and calculate the Average Revenue Per User (ARPU).
-The analysis provides insights into the relationship between user engagement and revenue generation.
+The primary objective of this project is to analyze datasets related to user behavior, cooking preferences, and order trends.
+The analysis aims to:

+- Clean and merge datasets (UserDetails, CookingSessions, and OrderDetails) for consistency and accuracy.
+- Explore the relationship between cooking sessions and user orders to understand user engagement and purchasing patterns.
+- Identify the most popular dishes among users based on order trends.
+- Analyze demographic factors influencing user behavior and cooking preferences.
+- Create visualizations to effectively communicate insights.
+- Summarize findings and provide actionable business recommendations to enhance user experience and optimize product offerings.

 **Key Highlights:**
 - High session engagement often correlates with higher revenue.